da6ko/to-do-app/README.md

 ```bash
 npm install
 ```
 This command installs the necessary dependencies for the client-side application.
-You'll need:

 4. Configure MongoDB Atlas
 Make sure to configure your MongoDB Atlas connection in the server-side code.
 Replace the connection string in server.js with your actual MongoDB Atlas connection string.